AI for Service: Top 7 Use Cases

-Artificial intelligence is now the top ranked investment area for service leaders, beating out technologies such as business intelligence and field service management, according to the Service Council’s new report, 2025 State of Artificial Intelligence & Service Technology.
+AI is now the top ranked investment area for service leaders, beating out technologies such as business intelligence and field service management, according to Service Council’s report, 2025 State of Artificial Intelligence & Service Technology.

 AI’s power lies in its ability to process vast amounts of data, spot patterns, predict outcomes, and continuously improve.
-And there are a multitude of AI use cases that are helping field service technicians, technical support teams, customer service agents, and customers themselves resolve service issues faster than ever before.
+And there are a multitude of AI use cases that are helping field service technicians, technical support teams, customer service agents, and customers themselves resolve service issues faster and improve CSAT.

 But where should service leaders start?
-Analysts recommend focusing on use cases that drive fast, measurable ROI with AI, and developing a system of KPIs to measure leading and lagging success.
+Analysts recommend focusing on use cases that drive fast, measurable ROI, and developing a system of KPIs to measure leading and lagging success.

-With that in mind, here are seven high-impact use cases for AI in services.
+With that in mind, here are seven high-impact use cases for AI in service and support.

-When searching for a resolution to a service issue, teams often struggle to find the right answer.
-The best resolution may lie in a manual, knowledge base article, service portal, CRM system, or some other data source.
+Service teams often struggle to find the best way to resolve a service issue.
+The answer may lie in a manual, knowledge base article, service portal, CRM system, or some other data source.
 Searching through disparate systems and complex documents can be time consuming and frustrating—especially when all that effort doesn’t deliver a good answer.

 That’s why intelligent search is one of the top use cases for AI.
 Organizations are investing in tools that analyze knowledge articles, manuals, policies, case notes, and more to understand how issues are solved in their specific environment.
 With domain-specific AI for service, teams are more likely to get a fast, accurate answer, improving productivity and customer satisfaction.